igorw/weblog/_posts/2013-01-07-composer-versioning.md

 Unless you are tracking the development of that library very closely, you will not notice this until you run `composer update`, it blows up in your face, and ruins your day.
-So obviously referencing branch names directly is not a sustainable solution.
+That's why referencing branch names directly is not a sustainable solution.
 Luckily composer is here to help with branch aliases.

 ## Branch alias